FreyaStein/SPAAM-summerschool-24/README.md

+# SPAAM-summerschool-24
-# SPAAM-summerschool-24Just an example repo
+Just an example repo

+Here to test Git Pull